 How to keep mice out my garden?

-plant food such as fruits, nuts, seeds and even stems and roots of plants.
-A mouse loose in your
+Mice can be a terrible nuisance to a person's Charlotte garden.
+As omnivores, they also do enjoy eating plant food such as fruits, nuts, seeds and even stems and roots of plants.
+A mouse loose in your plant or vegetable garden can create havoc and cost you both time and money.

 So how can you keep those mice away and preserve your North Carolina garden?
 Here are a few suggestions: